HopkinsLaboratory/Graphormer-IR/README.md

 <img src="GraphicalAbstract_IRIS.png" width=45%>  <img src="GraphicalAbstract_IR.png" width=45%>
 # New Updates (April 2025) Graphormer-IR(IS)
-- Updated to include Graphormer-IRIS code from recent publication (Merged Graphormer-IR and IRIS branches)
+- Updated to include Graphormer-IRIS code from recent publication (Merged Graphormer-IR and IRIS branches);
-- Added command line tools for freezing layers, freezing feature encoder,
+- Added command line tools for freezing encoder layers, MLP layers, and the graph feature encoder;
-- Fixed issues with relative paths, pickle files not uploaded
+- Fixed issues with relative paths, pickle files not uploaded;
-- Added docker installation route and guide
+- Added docker installation route and guide;
-- Made it easier to save data by adding '--save-path' flag for evaluation script
+- Made it easier to save data by adding '--save-path' flag for evaluation script.

 # General
 Graphormer-IR(IS) is an extension to the Graphormer package, with [documentation](https://graphormer.readthedocs.io/), and the original code on [Github](https://github.com/microsoft/Graphormer/) with additional usage examples.
 If you use this code, __please cite our paper and the original Graphormer work__:

 @article{Stienstra2025,
-   abstract = {Machine learning models for predicting IR spectra of molecular ions (infrared ion spectroscopy, IRIS) have yet to be reported owing to the relatively sparse experimental data sets available.
-To ove...}, author = {Cailum M. K. Stienstra and Teun van Wieringen and Liam Hebert and Patrick Thomas and Kas J. Houthuijs and Giel Berden and Jos Oomens and Jonathan Martens and W. Scott Hopkins}, doi = {10.1021/ACS.JCIM.4C02329}, issn = {1549-9596},
+   author = {Cailum M. K. Stienstra and Teun van Wieringen and Liam Hebert and Patrick Thomas and Kas J. Houthuijs and Giel Berden and Jos Oomens and Jonathan Martens and W. Scott Hopkins}, doi = {10.1021/ACS.JCIM.4C02329}, issn = {1549-9596},